timescale/templates/README.md

 - Compression and retention policies.
 - Utilities for tracking symbol pairs and last prices.

+The [sensors](./sensors/README.md) setup your IoT data processing with:
+- A configurable system that you can define what is your hypertable name and other details of your data.
+- Dynamic SQL for generating Hierarchical Continuous Aggregates.
+- Compression and retention policies.
+- Example of how to use the system with a sample dataset and with data simulator functions generating data using background workers.

 ## Contributing

 Your contributions are welcome!
 Feel free to fork this repository, make changes, and submit pull requests.
 If you have any suggestions or need support, join the `#tech-design` channel on our [slack](https://timescaledb.slack.com).